-- (a) Investigator-initiated Research Projects (funding ceiling: \$1.5 million2 per project) to support studies from individual researchers in response to "HMRF open call" invitations for research grant applications guided by reference to the research areas and thematic priorities3. - (b) Health Care and Promotion Scheme (HCPS) (funding ceiling: \$1.2 million per project) to support health promotion projects from individual applicants in response to "HCPS open call" invitations for grant applications guided by reference to the thematic priorities4. - (c) Government-commissioned Programmes to support specific programmes commissioned to, inter alia, build research capacity, fill knowledge gaps, support policy formulation, address specific issues, assess needs and threats, etc. Funding may cover research projects, facilities, infrastructure and other capacity building initiatives as appropriate. - (d) Research Fellowship Scheme (funding ceiling: \$1.2 million per award) to enhance research capability and build research capacity to facilitate the translation of knowledge into formulation of health policy and clinical practice.
+- (a) Investigator-initiated Projects (funding ceiling: \$1.5 million per project) to support research studies and health promotion projects from individual applicants in response to "HMRF open call" invitations for grant applications guided by reference to the thematic priorities2. - (b) Government-commissioned Programmes to support specific programmes commissioned to, inter alia, build research capacity, fill knowledge gaps, support policy formulation, address specific issues, assess needs and threats, etc. Funding may cover research projects, facilities, infrastructure and other capacity building initiatives as appropriate. - (c) Research Fellowship Scheme (funding ceiling: \$1.2 million per award) to enhance research capability and build research capacity to facilitate the translation of knowledge into formulation of health policy and clinical practice.
 Research fellowships will be awarded to eligible candidates covering a range of research areas and specialties on the advice of the RC.